 One essential ingredient of any successful crime prevention program is an informed public.
 Southwestern Community College District seeks to inform students, faculty, and staff members in a timely manner of any criminal activity or security problem that may pose a reasonable threat to their safety.
 Such information will be distributed to students through this report, newsletters, posted notices, District email, student publications, the District's website, and through emergency and timely warning notification.
-The College Police Department posts crime alerts and other safety information on its website: https://www.swccd.edu/index.aspx?page=55
+The College Police Department posts crime alerts and other safety information on its website: College Police (swccd.edu)